 Family group conferencing for children and families: Evaluation of implementation, context and effectiveness

-The research team are asking for children’s services managers and FGC service managers across all four nations to fill in a short 15-minute survey.
-Completing the survey is voluntary.
-If you would like to take part, please use this link to access the survey until the 17th of June.
+The research team asked children’s services managers and FGC service managers across all four nations to fill in a short 15-minute survey about the coverage and characteristics of FGCs in their area.
+To view the survey findings please use this link.

 A Family Group Conference (FGC) is a meeting where the wider family discuss children who need support and protection and decide on a plan for looking after them.

 The aim of the Family VOICE study is to increase understanding of quality and effectiveness in family group conferencing.
 These are the research questions:

 - How widely are FGCs on offer in England and Wales and what are they used for?

 - What do families and practitioners think affects how successful FGCs are?